iaindooley/Decal60MinuteTutorial/README.md

 ## Using data-dcl prefixes on decal attributes

 When you deploy with Decal CMS, you use attributes on your HTML.
 Currently these attributes aren't easily distinguishable from other HTML attributes.

+## More flexible hosting configuration (including better support for SSL)

+Currently you can include a .htaccess file in your project however any configuration that needs to be done outside of a .htaccess file is not possible, including configuring a host for SSL.